 The key to getting the best returns from Blackjack is to know basic strategy.
 This approach tells you what to play for each dealer up-card based on your hand.
 Deviate from this, and you will lose more money in the long run.

 This page is a preview of how online Blackjack could look in Tennessee following future legislation.
 Below, you’ll find an introduction to real money blackjack.
 We cover the variations available at both live and online casinos in other states.
 Then, we offer notes on live dealer blackjack games.
 Finally, learn how to play blackjack for free in Tennessee.

 Online blackjack games for cash prizes

 Currently, Tennessee offers a single legal option for online blackjack.
-Chumba Casino, a US-based social casino, uses sweepstakes gambling laws to operate legally.
+Chumba Casino.
+It’s a US-based social casino which operates legally under US sweepstakes law.

 As a Chumba player, you bet with “sweeps cash,” which you can convert into dollars and withdraw if you win.
-You can find out more about it by reading our review on Chumba Casino or our “Sweepstakes Casinos” page.
+You can find out more about it by reading our review on Chumba Casino or on our “Sweepstakes online casinos” page.

-Elsewhere, there is a significant choice of real money blackjack games.
-Casinos in New Jersey or Pennsylvania, for instance, offer multiple blackjack titles.
+In other states, there is a lot more choice for real money blackjack games.
+Online casinos in New Jersey or Pennsylvania, for instance, offer multiple blackjack titles.
 These include variations like Spanish 21 and live dealer games.
 In live casinos, it is rare to find any table game selection that does not feature blackjack.

 The key to enjoying real money blackjack is to keep the house edge to a minimum.
 This edge is the percentage of every bet that the casino will win over the long term.